-If you’re struggling to attract Software Developers to your organization, here’s a simple 5 step guide to help you remove some of the barriers that you have likely put in front of yourself, and start on-boarding great people that can deliver products that your customers will love (and pay for).
+If you’re struggling to attract Software Developers to your organization, here’s a simple five-step guide you can use to help you remove some of the barriers that you have likely put in front of yourself.
+Once you remove these barriers, you can start onboarding great people that can deliver products your customers will love (and pay for).

 Step 1: Check yourself before you wreck yourself.

-The only people that actually pay attention to boilerplate are PR folks (*and lawyers), and Software Developers know what Software Developers are responsible for… developing software.
+The only people that actually pay attention to boilerplate are PR representatives and lawyers.
+Software Developers know they are responsible for developing software.

 Step 2: Go have a conversation with your existing development team and try to understand the technical challenge they are actually solving.

-We as Human Resources and Talent Acquisition professionals tend to live in a world of policies and processes, but what’s truly important when trying to attract great Software Developers is context, understanding and articulation.
+As Human Resources and Talent Acquisition professionals, we tend to live in a world of policies and processes, but what’s truly important when trying to attract great Software Developers is context, understanding, and articulation.

-Gaining context and understanding, however, often requires us to walk with our tail between our legs to our teammates and share “I don’t understand what you do”, and that can be scary.
+Gaining context and understanding requires us to walk with our tail between our legs to our teammates, as we mutter the statement, “I don’t understand what you do.”
+That can be scary.

-If I’m describing you, do yourself a favour, eat some humble brand Cheerios for breakfast and own the fact that you have no clue what technical challenge the team is actually solving.
-Your team will welcome your transparency, and when they do, go to school with them until you can explain the technical challenge they are solving to a 6-year old.
+If I’m describing you, do yourself a favour, eat some humble brand Cheerios for breakfast and own the fact that you have no idea what technical challenge the team is actually solving.
+When your team welcomes your transparency, go to school with them until you can explain to a six-year-old, the technical challenge they are solving.

 Step 3: Speak their language, not yours.

-Now that you have context and understand the technical challenge your ideal future employees will be tasked to help solve, it’s time to grab that pen and paper again and start re-writing a job posting that will actually grab a Software Developer’s attention.
+Now that you have context and understand the technical challenge your ideal future employees will be tasked to help solve, it’s time to grab that pen and paper again.
+Let’s start re-writing a job posting that will actually grab a Software Developer’s attention.

 This is the articulation step.

-Talk about the complexities of the technical challenge a new hire would be tasked to help solve in a simplified way; not your fluffy, buzz word rich mission statement.
+Talk about the complexities of the technical challenge a new hire would be tasked with solving in a simplified way- not your fluffy, buzz word rich mission statement.

-Talk about your tech stack; not the free snacks in your kitchen.
-Children get excited about snacks, not fully functioning Software Developers.
+Talk about your tech stack-not the free snacks in your kitchen.
+Children get excited about snacks.
+Fully functioning Software Developers, don’t.

 Once complete, send a draft to your development team and ask them for their feedback.

-Assuming they give you a general thumbs up, proceed to Step 4.
+Assuming they give you a general thumbs-up, proceed to Step Four.